CyanKingRS/testing/README.md

 -  -pw SSH_PASSWORD, --password SSH_PASSWORD     Specify the password of the user for ssh connection.
 Default: Admin123 or config value.
 -  -c CONFIG, --config CONFIG                    Specify the path of the config file.
 Default: ~/config.json

-Passed arguments will only change the default values of the nesecery options.
+Passed arguments will only change the default values of the necessary options.
 Config options override the arguments.
 Therefore, most of the configuration should be done in the config file.
 Basically, if config options are empty, then arguments will be taken, if no arguments are given, general default values are used.

 ## Config examples
 The config.json file is a JSON file.
 Therefore, all rules that would apply a regular JSON file still apply.
 These variables can be changed:
 - "name" can be changed to any desired string.
 However, if the argument is incorrect when lauching the script an error will occur, because the "name" string needs to match the argument passed.
-The uppercase and lowercase charecters do not differ from each other when comparing.
+The uppercase and lowercase characters do not differ from each other when comparing.
 - "type" can be either serial or ssh depending on which connection type the router uses.
 - "commands".
 Commands to test can be added to this list.
 The command structure is {"command":"full_command","expected":"expected_result", "arguments":"additional_strings_sent_after_command"}.
 The arguments can be either a list or empty.

-For serial connection these options are necesery to be included:
+For serial connection these options are necessary to be included:
-- "port" can be changed to the usb port of the testing device.
-Can be found in /dev/ folder on linux.
+- "port" can be changed to the USB port of the testing device.
+Can be found in /dev/ folder on Linux.
 - "baudrate" can be changed to the baudrate required for comunication with the device.

-For ssh connection these options are necesery:
+For ssh connection these options are necessary:
 - "port" can be changed to the ssh port of the device.
 - "ssh_name" can be changed to the username of the ssh connection.
-- "ssh_ip" can be changed to the ip address of the conneted device.
+- "ssh_ip" can be changed to the ip address of the connected device.
 - "ssh_password" can be changed to the password of the ssh connection.

 Example: